Stackclash/5e-vault/5. Mechanics/Classes/Cleric Light Domain.md

 ### Potent Spellcasting (Level 8)

 Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

+### Blessed Strikes (Level 8)
+_Source: Tasha's Cauldron of Everything p.
+30_

+*8th-level cleric [[/5.
+Mechanics/Rules/Variant Rules/Optional Class Features (TCE).md\|optional class features]], which replaces the Potent Spellcasting feature*

+You are blessed with divine might in battle.
+When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `dice: 1d8|avg` (`1d8`) radiant damage to that creature.
+Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Corona of Light (Level 17)